springfall2008/batpred/README.md

 ### IBoost model options

-IBoost model, when enabled with **iboost_enable** tries to model excess solar energy being used to heat hot water (or similar)
+IBoost model, when enabled with **iboost_enable** tries to model excess solar energy being used to heat hot water (or similar).
+The predicted output from the IBoost model is returned in **iboost_best**.

-**iboost_max** Sets the max energy sets the number of kWh that iBoost can consume during a day before turning off - default 3kWh
+**iboost_max_energy** Sets the max energy sets the number of kwh that iBoost can consume during a day before turning off - default 3kWh

 **iboost_max_power** Sets the maximum power in watts to consume - default 2400